fmalina/revisions-blocl/activism/abcd.md

 economic system that has hyper-accelerated worldwide corporate economic growth at the expense of the world’s poorest populations and the planet.

-Perhaps we don’t need more start-ups; we need more upstarts, heretics and genuine radicals.
+Perhaps we don't need more start-ups; we need more upstarts, heretics and genuine radicals.

 Perhaps the Left thinks the Right is wrong, and the Right thinks the Left is